OhYash/KnowledgeDay/_posts/2021-01-25-indepence.md

 This is the issue #37 and I hope you've read the issue #36.
 If you did, you'd probably remember the ending para where I disclosed my plan for this issue.
 And I don't intend to deviate from the plan.

 For a reminder, this issue will be about the independent apps fighting back when bigger bodies try to stop them.
 P.S.
 I have no intention of judging anyone here and this does not shaer any opinion on anything.
 This newsletter aims to be opinion-free for any topic covered.
-This is a pure "knowledge" blob simplified.
+This is a pure "knowledge" blo.
+Simplified.

 ----